1957 German Grand Prix: Formula 2

-To increase participation, the organizers opened the field to Formula 2 cars.
+To increase participation and provide more action for the spectators, the organizers opened the field to 1500cc Formula 2 cars.
 The two races were run at the same time but the Formula 2 entries (shown in yellow) were not eligible for World Championship points and some sources do not consider these starts in career stats.
+While all F1 cars still had the engine in front, with the driver sitting above or next to the drivetrain, all the F2 entrants already used the Rear mid-engine, rear-wheel-drive layout that would dominate F1 from 1959 onwards.
+F2 regulations allowed closed bodywork, thus three Porsche 550A sportscars were entered from which only passenger seat and spare wheel were removed.

+The best F2 was the Porsche of Edgar Barth who qualified and finished 12th, ahead of several 2500cc F1, and ahead of no less than six Cooper T43-Climax, including future World Champion Jack Brabham.